Solo 401k: Calculating My Solo 401k contributions for a Sole Proprietor

 The process of making the annual solo 401k contribution for a sole-proprietorship/independent contractor business:

 1. Make the contribution by your filing + extension due date for a given tax year.
-Therefore, for 2022 you have until April 17, 2023 or October 16, 2023 if tax return extension is filed to make the 2022 solo 401k annual contribution.
+For 2023 you have until April 15, 2024 or October 15, 2024 if tax return extension is filed to make the 2023 solo 401k annual contribution.
 CLICK HERE for more on this.

 3. To make the contribution, write a check made payable in the name of the solo 401(k) trust, and write “Solo 401k annual contribution” on the memo section of the check.